Dominikwigh/coffee-shop/TESTING.md

+The purpose of this document is to summarise the process, results, bugs and fixes as part of manual and automated testing of the coffee-shop website.
 # Automated Testing
+All test have been performed using the live envioronment deployed from heroku.
 Automated Unit Testing was done using Django’s testing tools by importing the built in TestCase class from Django.
-Tests are maintained within separate folders in each app.
+Tests are maintained within separate files in each app.
 I test the majority of code i have written, while excluding code that derives from Django or other packages (specifically django-allauth) utilised in this app.
 Additionally, I do not test the webhook files utilising Stripe webhooks, but test similar code i have written as faking the webhooks seems to necessitate utilising the Stripe dashboard manually.
 Below is an overview report for testing forms, views and models for each app.
 The reports are generated when I installed coverage in the terminal using the commands:
 - pip3 install covreage